 Clearly, a provider that submits a claim for reimbursement by the government for services not rendered is liable under section 3729(a) for submitting a false claim.
-With respect to the expanded reach of the FCA to substandard care FCA cases, however, the government expands the concept of falsity to include the provision of "worthless" services (Hoffman, Geroux, and Schwartz, 2010).
-In order to bring a substandard care FCA case, the government takes a two pronged approach: it must show that 1) the provider failed to provide the requisite standard of care to its Medicare and Medicaid patients; and 2) the provider is certifying that it has complied with the requisite standard of care when it submits a claim for reimbursement (Fabrikant & Solomon, 1999).
+With respect to the expanded reach of the FCA to alleged substandard care cases, however, the government expands the concept of falsity to include the provision of "worthless" services (Hoffman, Geroux, and Schwartz, 2010).
+In order to bring a substandard care FCA case, the government takes a two pronged approach: it must show that 1) the provider failed to provide the requisite standard of care to its Medicare and Medicaid patients, and 2) the provider is certifying that it has complied with the requisite standard of care when it submits a claim for reimbursement (Fabrikant & Solomon, 1999).
 In other words, the government must show that the provider submitted a false claim because the care provided was substandard and, therefore, not equivalent to the amount billed to the government.

-It is important to note that in the past, the government has used such sanctions as civil monetary penalties, Corporate Integrity Agreements (CIAs), payment withhold, and exclusions to address poor performance and inadequate quality of care (Hoffman, Geroux, & Schwartz, 2010).
-However, in recent years, the government added the FCA to address those cases involving care that is so bad that traditional remedies were insufficient.
+It is important to note that in the past, the government has used such sanctions as civil monetary penalties, Corporate Integrity Agreements (CIAs), payment withhold, and exclusions from Medicare and Medicaid program participation, to address poor performance and inadequate quality of care (Hoffman, Geroux, & Schwartz, 2010).
+In recent years, however, the government has used the FCA to address those cases involving care that is so bad that traditional remedies were insufficient.
 There are two major theories under which the government attempts to impose FCA liability on healthcare facilities: certification (expressed or implied) and worthless services (Hoffman, Geroux, & Schwartz, 2010).
 The two prevailing theories that have been employed by the Department of Justice under the FCA concern claims for medically unnecessary goods or services and services that are so substandard as to render them "worthless," so that any claim submitted for payment is false.